 In general, you can deduct only 50% of your business-related meal expenses, unless an exception applies.
-However, you can deduct 100% of your meal expenses if the meals are food and beverages provided by a restaurant, and paid or incurred after December 31, 2020, and before January 1, 2023.
-See IRS.gov/ Newsroom/IRS-Provides-Guidance-on-Per-Diem-Rates-and-the-Temporary-100-Percent-Deduction-for-Food-or-Beverages-From-Restaurants for additional information.
 (If you are subject to the Department of Transportation's "hours of service" limits, you can deduct 80% of your business-related meal expenses.
 See Individuals subject to "hours of service" limits, later.)